DocMinus/bengal-ai-classifier/README.md

 ## How to run

 This is mainly intended to be run as a binder app by clicking on above "BinderOrg" icon.
-You could also download the repo and run the Jupyter Notebook in a Conda environment (see requirements.txt).
+You could also download the repo and run the Jupyter Notebook in a Conda environment (see requirements.txt, or the .yml file mentioned below).
 Yet another otion would be manually by going to [MyBinder.org](https://mybinder.org) and fill out the form:

 Enter the following:<br>
 Github: https://github.com/DocMinus/bengal-ai-classifier <br>
 tags: main <br>
-path (url, not file): /voila/render/bengal_vs_cats_app.ipynb <br>
+path (url, not file): bengal_vs_cats_app.ipynb <br>
 As mentioned, the startup of the "mybinder.org" app can take some time, so be patient

 ## Issues